Skip to content

 vz:

-You can mix registry refs and local tags in the same config.
+You can mix registry refs and local labels in the same config.

-The base_rootfs field is the default when no --image flag is passed to shed create.
-The images map enables per-shed variant selection. images_dir is the OCI store root.
+default_image is the image used when no --image flag is passed to shed create. image_aliases is an optional convenience map for shed create --image <alias>. images_dir is the content-addressed OCI store root.

 shed create myproject --image full # batteries-included